nmfs-ost/stockplotr/README.md

 We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, caste, color, religion, or sexual identity and orientation.
 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

 All contributors participating and contributing to the asar project are expected to adhere to the [Code of Conduct](https://github.com/nmfs-ost/stockplotr/blob/main/CODE_OF_CONDUCT.md).

+## User Community

+We hope that this package will be able to be a one stop shop for plots regarding interpreting assessment models and presenting the results to managers and relevant stakeholders.
+We encourage interested users to contribute to this package using their custom code when they find it may be useful across the nation.

+> [!NOTE]
+> An additional package to plot model diagnostics is being worked on for the
+> Fisheries Integrated Modelling System [FIMS] that will natively work with the
+> output used for stockplotr since the model output for FIMS works together with
+> stockplotr.
+More information can be found soon and a link to the repo will be
+> located here once available.

 ## Disclaimer